ofajs/ofa-v4-docs/docs/en/index.md

-# ofa.js - The No Build JavaScript frameworks
+# ofa.js - No-build MVVM JavaScript framework

 <!-- desc: ofa.js is a new framework for building user interfaces.
 It can be easily used by directly referencing it, without the need for a complicated building process.
 It eliminates the dependencies on npm, Node.js, and webpack, and brings back the convenience of the jQuery era. -->